Christa McAuliffe Space Center: Simulators

-Each simulator has its own plaque.
+Some simulators have their own plaque.
 The plaque displays the ship's names and other things about that specific simulator.
-Some are inside the simulator, and some of them are hidden out of plain sight.

-Most missions are based on, or at least contain aspects similar to the Star Trek universe.
-The Simulators themselves are replicas of Star Trek ships and various races (like the Romulans) are often involved in missions.
+Most missions contain aspects of the Star Trek universe.
+However, the center has many original species and groups that help separate it.
+These include groups such as the Lisko Authority, Nox'Hun Imperium, Peylin, and Merchant's Guild.

-The center, and its founder were honored in a ceremony in its 15th year by many individuals, including Gary Herbert, the Lieutenant Governor of Utah.
+The center and its founder were honored in a ceremony in its 15th year by many individuals, including Gary Herbert, the Lieutenant Governor of Utah.
 At that time, with its five spaceship simulators, it was educating 16,000 students a year.

-The center's mission statement is A Utah Arts, Sciences, Technology Education Initiative.
-We Practice the Discipline of Wonder.

 Teaching method

-The Space Center uses it simulators in order to create interactive stories, usually applicable to historical events, in which the students are involved.
-Since November of 2020, they also use the planetarium that was built during their 2020 rebuild.
+The space center uses its simulators in order to create interactive stories, usually applicable to historical events, in which the students are involved.
+Since November 2020, they also use the planetarium that was built during their 2020 rebuild.

 Students also learn and apply different aspects of astronomy and science in missions.
 They get the chance to learn about black holes, nebulae, asteroids, planets, planetary systems, moons, and a variety of other phenomena.